Australian and New Zealand students

 If you're an Australian citizen or permanent visa holder, or a New Zealand citizen, you won't need to pay tuition fees for your research degree, as long as you complete your degree within:

 - 4 years full-time (or equivalent) for doctoral students (PhD and professional doctorate)

-- 2 years full-time (or equivalent) for masters students.
+- 2 years full-time (or equivalent) for research masters students.

-Within this period, your fees are automatically covered by the Australian government's Research Training Scheme (RTS).
-This scheme covers tuition fees only; you must pay any other study-related costs.
+Within this period, your fees are automatically covered by the Australian Government Research Training Program (RTP) Fees Offset (Domestic).
+This program covers tuition fees only, and you must pay any other study-related costs.